 - opportunities to attend social events held by nearby Purchase College’s Autism Spectrum Disorders Program

 Located in Purchase, New York, Manhattanville College is a private liberal arts school of about 2,500 students.

 Mercyhurst University is a private liberal arts college affiliated with the Roman Catholic Church.
 The university is home to the Autism Initiative at Mercyhurst, a comprehensive program designed with input from every administrative office on campus.
 Through the program, Mercyhurst students have access to:

 - themed group workshops

 Wichita Falls, Texas

 Midwestern State University, located in Wichita Falls, is home to about 6,000 students.
 It happens to be Texas’s only public liberal arts school.
 Students on the Autism Spectrum who attend Midwestern State University find support via the Autism Support Program.
-This is a comprehensive program which aims to assist students both personally and academically through meetings, accommodations, and other resources.
+This is a comprehensive program that aims to assist students both personally and academically through meetings, accommodations, and other resources.
 Participating students live in a specific on-campus house with two peer mentors who provide whatever help a student may need.